animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 ### House on May St.

-Description (this was in my 2nd semester, Spring, 2018) [where I came up with my long-term memory research ideas, and realized that stochasticism in the universe's quantum mechanics could explain a mechanism for "God" or some intelligent power in nature]
+Description [2nd semester, Spring, 2018, where I came up with my long-term memory research ideas, and realized that stochasticism in the universe's quantum mechanics could explain a mechanism for "God" or some intelligent power in nature]

 ### Physics